TheLegendaryLoaf/JLC/README.md

 ## Notes for Implementation
 -   **Focus on XML-based trait definitions** and event systems where possible, with C# for complex AI behaviors.
--   **Utilize existing mod frameworks** (JecsTools, Community Framework, Dynamic Traits, Deadman Switch Ranks, Interaction Bubbles) for general utilities and pawn modification.
+-   **Utilize existing mod frameworks** (JecsTools, Community Framework) for general utilities and pawn modification.
 -   **Maintain compatibility** with Combat Extended and Vehicle Framework ecosystems.
 -   **Design for gradual rollout** - each phase should be playable independently.
 -   **Prioritize psychological conditioning and AI systems** as the foundation for all other features.